11 min read

 Database Indexing in Laravel: Boost MySQL Performance with Smart Indexes

-I learned about database indexes the hard way, after my client's dashboard took 8 seconds to load their user list.
+I learned about database indexes the hard way, after a client's dashboard took 8 seconds to load their user list.
 Eight.
 Whole.
 Seconds.

 The table had 500,000 users, and I was running queries with WHERE clauses on unindexed columns.
 The moment I added proper indexes, response time dropped to 180ms.
 That's a 97% improvement from one migration file.